 Only the very idea of being part of this movement is exciting and extremely encouraging!

 Ideas can inspire people and fill them with the urge to do something that can take us forward.

-A pitch is usually the purposive delivering of a business plan to address potential investors.
+A pitch is usually the purposive delivering of a business plan, to address potential investors.
 The ‚technology‘ behind this presentation is simple and typically structured.
-I want to use these existing forms and rhetoric methods to summarise the discussed ideas and actions of the COP 23 for a broader audience.
+I want to use these existing forms and rhetoric methods to summarise the discussed ideas and actions of the United Nations Climate Change conferences for a broader audience.

 - Why is the problem not solved yet? (~250 chars)

 - Organisational profile, working area, and methods. (~150 chars)

 - Solutions and what is the value of the actions and ideas (up to 600 chars)

 - Results and achievements of already implemented actions or projects. (up to 250 chars)

 Following this structure selected actions and events of the United Nations Climate Change conferences could be summarised and provided as simple posts on one centralised point.

 We don’t need more politically flavoured explanations, generalisations and depressing discussions of major global issues.
 But for example recorded meetings, data and documents from the exhibitors and organisers can be used.
 Additionally one related link and a few meaningful photos should be sufficient.